Sidley is an international heavyweight with a compact London operation.

-In 2015/16, the firm decided to run a winter and a spring scheme on top of its usual three two-week summer schemes.
+Since 2015/16, the firm has run a winter and spring scheme on top of its usual three two-week summer schemes.
 Each scheme has space for nine candidates and participants spend each week in a different department.

 “We try to make it into a mini training contract and cram as much in as we can,” the firm tells us.
 In between live work, vac schemers attend briefings from partners and a few social events, including Sidley's Christmas or summer parties.

 - Contact Graduate recruiter: Nicole Katz, graduate recruitment manager, email@example.com